 Freshfields have helped me with so much - with clothing, getting a mobile phone, and even sent me on a public speaking course and recruited me as their official Freshfields football coach!
 After applying for a full time position at Freshfields, I am now working in the billing department and am gaining valuable life changing work experience.
 My passion is sport and fitness and through the support of Freshfields – I am equipped to move forward and hopefully achieve my aim of becoming a fitness instructor.

-Freshfields staff voted for Joel to run as an Olympic torch bearer through Newham on Saturday 21st of July and he is now preparing to try out to represent Belize at the Common Wealth Games in 2014.
+Freshfields staff voted for Joel to run as an Olympic torch bearer through Newham on Saturday 21st of July and he is now preparing to represent Belize at the Common Wealth Games in 2014.